-Dated: Date of Delivery

-Due: December 1 As shown on Inside Front Cover
+Dated: Date of Delivery Due: As shown on Inside Front Cover

-The Pennsylvania Turnpike Commission Turnpike Revenue Bonds, Series B of 2015 (the "2015B Bonds"), are being issued pursuant to a Supplemental Trust Indenture No. 39 dated as of December 1, 2015 ("Supplemental Indenture No. 39") to the Amended and Restated Trust Indenture dated as of March 1, 2001, as previously amended and supplemented (the "Restated Indenture" and together with Supplemental Indenture No. 39, the "Senior Indenture"), between the Pennsylvania Turnpike Commission (the "Commission") and U.S. Bank National Association, as trustee (the "Trustee").
-The 2015B Bonds are being issued to provide funds to finance the costs of (i) various capital expenditures set forth in the Commission's current or any prior ten year capital plan (ii) a debt service reserve fund deposit, and (iii) the costs of issuing the 2015B Bonds.
+The Pennsylvania Turnpike Commission Turnpike Revenue Bonds, Series A-1 of 2016 (the "2016A-1 Bonds") and Variable Rate Turnpike Revenue Bonds, Series A-2 of 2016 (the "2016A-2 Bonds") and, together with the 2016A-1 Bonds, the "2016A Bonds"), are being issued pursuant to a Supplemental Trust Indenture No. 41 dated as of June 1, 2016 ("Supplemental Indenture No. 41") to the Amended and Restated Trust Indenture dated as of March 1, 2001, as previously amended and supplemented (the "Restated Indenture") and together with Supplemental Indenture No. 41, the "Senior Indenture"), between the Pennsylvania Turnpike Commission (the "Commission") and U.S. Bank National Association, as successor trustee (the "Trustee").
+The 2016A-1 Bonds are being issued for the purpose of financing the costs of (i) various capital expenditures set forth in the Commission's current or any prior ten year capital plan, including but not limited to the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges, (ii) a required deposit to the Debt Service Reserve Fund, and (iii) a portion of the costs of issuing the 2016A Bonds.
+The 2016A-2 Bonds are being issued to provide funds to finance a portion of the costs of (i) the current refunding of the Commission's outstanding Variable Rate Turnpike Revenue Bonds, Series B of 2012 maturing December 1, 2016, (ii) the current refunding of the Commission's outstanding Variable Rate Turnpike Revenue Bonds, Series B-2 of 2014 maturing December 1, 2016, and (iii) the costs of issuing the 2016A Bonds.

-The 2015B Bonds will be dated the date of initial issuance and delivery thereof.
-The 2015B Bonds will mature on December 1 of the years and bear interest from their delivery date at the rates shown on the inside cover page hereof, calculated on the basis of a year of 360 days consisting of twelve 30-day months.
-Interest on the 2015B Bonds will be payable on each June 1 and December 1, commencing June 1, 2016.
+The 2016A-1 Bonds will be dated the date of initial issuance and delivery thereof.
+The 2016A-1 Bonds will mature on December 1 of the years and bear interest from their delivery date at the rates shown on the inside cover page hereof, calculated on the basis of a year of 360 days consisting of twelve 30-day months.
+Interest on the 2016A-1 Bonds will be payable on each June 1 and December 1, commencing December 1, 2016.